techservicesillinois/terraform-aws-rds.archive/README.md

 engine         = "oracle-ee"
 engine_version = "12.1.0.2.v11"

-# Don't do this in production!
+# Don't use the following settings in production!
 # apply_immediately = true
 # allow_major_version_upgrade = true

 # Instance class and storage in gigabytes.
-instance_class    = "db.t2.large"
+instance_class    = "db.t2.medium"
 allocated_storage = "100"

 # Automatically apply minor version upgrades during maintenance window.
-auto_minor_version_upgrade = "true"
+auto_minor_version_upgrade = true

 # Save backups for this many days.
 backup_retention_period = "7"

 # Deploy in multiple availability zones.
-multi_az           = "false"
+multi_az           = false

+# Backup window is expressed in UTC.
+Must not overlap with maintenance window.
+backup_window      = "07:00-10:00"

 # Maintenance window is expressed in UTC.
+Must not overlap with backup window.
 maintenance_window = "Sun:04:00-Sun:07:00"

-# Backup window is expressed in UTC.
-backup_window      = "07:00-10:00"

 # When set to "true", deleting the database instance using the API or
 # Terraform is prohibited.
 In order to delete the database (and snapshots),
 # this setting must be changed to "false", either using Terraform
 # or the AWS console.
-deletion_protection = "true"
+deletion_protection = true

-# Initial database build uses the named snapshot.
+# If specified, use snapshot for initial database build.
-snapshot_identifier = "service-snapshot"
+# snapshot_identifier = "service-snapshot"

 ###########################################################################
 # WARNING: Use caution; setting this value to "true" can cause data loss. #
 ###########################################################################
 skip_final_snapshot = "false"

-# Final database snapshot is given this identifier.
+# Final database snapshot is given this identifier by default.
-final_snapshot_identifier = "service-final"
+# final_snapshot_identifier = "service-FINAL"

-# group names (resources should already exist)
+# Subnet, parameter, and option group resources must already exist.
-db_subnet_group_name = "techservicesastest2"
+db_subnet_group_name = "develop-subnet-2"
 parameter_group_name = "service-pg"
+# Note that RDS manages default option group.
 option_group_name    = "default:oracle-ee-12-1"

 tags = {
   Environment = "test"